 Under the direction of our College Chaplain our students have been challenged and equipped to live out their faith in practical ways including:

 Every fortnight students attend a Chapel service where they are given the opportunity to connect with God and grow in their relationship and understanding of who He is.
-Chapel encourages students to engage with God’s word through Bible talk/message, pray about important issues with peers, and worship God through music.
+Chapel encourages students to engage with God’s word through a Bible talk/message, pray about important issues with peers, and worship God through music.
 Students are encouraged to develop leadership and service skills by serving in the Chapel Band, leading prayer groups or by assisting as sound and visual technicians.

 As well as the formal space of Chapel Services students have the opportunity to engage in a variety of smaller groups to encourage spiritual growth.
 Senior College Connect Groups, Cru Group in Middle School and Junior School Prayer Groups meet across the College fortnightly at lunch times.
 These are student led initiatives under the supervision of the Chaplain.
 They are fun, relaxed spaces for the students to encourage each other in their faith.